Frederick J. Conboy: Post-politics

 He was a member of the Board of Education from 1909 to 1914, and served a term as chairman.

 Conboy was a member of the board of directors of the Social Service Council of Ontario and had been prominent as organizer in social welfare, particularly in his own profession.

 A president of the Community Welfare Council of Ontario, Conboy many times stated he felt public officials should be part of a church community.
 "I know my work there has been a worthwhile task", he said, regarding his position as Sunday school superintendent at Westmoreland church.
 "Never did a church school have as much responsibility as it has today in these troublous times."

 His Irish Protestant heritage was again noted on January 4, 1945, by Controller Saunders in his motion to record in the city records an appreciation of Conboy's work.
 The council stated that "A great measure of his (Conboy's) success may be attributed to his background of Irish ancestry and the instilling into his youthful mind by his God-fearing parents, the importance in life of those attributes of honesty, perseverance, sympathy and tolerance and the lesson that men do not break down from overwork but from worry and dissipation.. ...His fine discriminating mind and broad and sympathetic outlook on life have been a tower of strength to his fellow colleagues in Council during the past four years of war fraught with such gave potentiality to the continuance of our present civilization. .....To him this Council gives the assurance that the citizens of Toronto will remember him always with pleasant recollections, as a true Canadian, who has done his full duty as a citizen of Toronto."

 In April 1948, Conboy was struck by a car, at the corner of St. Clair and Oakwood.
 Two months later he was in the thick of the provincial election as Progressive Conservative candidate in Bracondale and he campaigned with vigor.
 But the accident had shaken him more than he would admit.

 In the fall of 1948, his health began to fail rapidly.
 He carried on without complaint until March 19, 1949, when he went to hospital for observation and rest.
 Two weeks previously his wife was taken to the same hospital for surgical treatment.
 He died on March 29, 1949, aged 66.

-His death ended a career of outstanding public service.
-Toronto city council express its regret of his death.
-The council noted that the late Conboy was active in many organizations having for their objectives the promotion of fellowship, the advancement of humanity and the protection of those civil rights and religious privileges gained by the sacrifice and devotion of our forefathers...Conboy was an outstanding citizen of his native city, a man of many parts, endowed with boundless energy, a great organizer and a keen student of municipal government.
+His death concluded a career in public service.
+Toronto city council expressed its regret regarding his death.
+The council noted that Conboy participated in various organizations focused on social cooperation, civil rights, and religious matters.
+Conboy was a resident of his native city who participated in various fields and was a member of municipal government.